 First Aid at Work

-This three day course is ideal for those who have to deal with a high level of hazards on a daily basis.
+This 3-day course is ideal for those who have to deal with a high level of hazards on a daily basis.
 It will prepare delegates for the management of emergency situations and to treat casualties safely and effectively.